Verizon/funnel/quickstart-dev.md

 > * When implementing timers for HTTP resources, use the idiom: `http/<verb>/<resource>`.
 If parts of the resource are variable, then use `:yourvar`, or whatever parameter name makes most sense.
 The reason for structure HTTP metrics like this is that it is easily consumable by operations and that it makes it easy to quickly compare different resources for a given HTTP verb (for example)
 > * As a rule of thumb, try to logically order your metrics in order of component coarseness.
 For example, anything starting with "db" for database operations can all be compared together in a convenient fashion, so it would make sense to bucket all database operations together, and then perhaps bucket all the *read* operations together, versus the *write* operations (see below for a more complete example)

 At first blush, clearly having a single namespace for the entire world of application metrics could become unwieldy, so it is recommended to organise your metrics with nested objects, based on logical application layering.
-Here's a more complete example from the SU3 service that illustrates this pattern:
+Here's a more complete example from the SU service that illustrates this pattern:

 ````
-package intelmedia.ws
-package su
+package oncue.svc.su

-import funnel.instruments._
+import intelmedia.ws.funnel.instruments._

 object metrics {